|

 Hay Bale Church and the Tiniest Courthouse in America

-Arthur County, the fourth smallest county in America
+Arthur County id the fifth smallest county in America

-(by population) is home to the Baled Hay Church, and
+(by population).
+Best known as home to the Baled Hay Church, and

 the smallest court house in the United States, which serves as